blegas78/autoSplitters/README.md

 #### VirtualCam in OBS setup

 1. Open OBS
-2. Under Scenes->Source, right click on your game capture source, then click on "Filters".
+2. Under Scenes->Source, right click on your game capture source, then click on "Filters."
 3. Under "Effects Filters", add a new filter.
 It may look like a "+" button near the bottom.
-Add a filter called "VirtualCam"
+Add a filter called "VirtualCam."
 4. There are some settings here.
-I leave "Horizontal Flip" and "Keep Asepct Ratio" NOT checked.
+I leave "Horizontal Flip" and "Keep Aspect Ratio" NOT checked.
 I also set "Buffered Frames" to 1.
-5. Most importantly in these settings, remember the name of "Target Camera".
-For me, it is "OBS-Camera"
+5. Most importantly in these settings, remember the name of "Target Camera."
+For me, it is "OBS-Camera."
-6. Click on the "Start" button
+6. Click on the "Start" button.

-Your game feed should now be fed to a virtual webcam with the name designated under "Target Camera".
+Your game feed should now be fed to a virtual webcam with the name designated under "Target Camera."

 > IMPORTANT: Every time that you close/open OBS, you will need to navigate to the VirtualCam filter and click that "Start" button.
-It will NOT auto-start each time OBS starts.
+It will NOT auto-start each time OBS is restarted.

 > Tip: If you are unsure that this is working, you can test using any program that makes use of a webcam to check video.
-For example: I use Discord and check video settings for video chat, and select the "OBS-Camera" to see if it is running.
+For example: I use Discord and check video settings for video chat preview, and select the "OBS-Camera" to see if the game feed is coming through.

 #### Video Auto Splitter